Illustration

 I have been able to learn how illustration fits within so many purposes; they are often forms of visual communication that extend far beyond their intended purposes.
 Through illustration we can break through people’s defenses and ultimately engage in a more honest dialogue.
 Creating art that not only appeals aesthetically but also pushes the viewer to question some semblance of what they believe to be real truth is a process deeply embedded within any piece of art.

-Portraits & People
+Portraits and People

 Landscapes